 What is ATSC 3.0?
 ATSC 3.0, also known as NextGen TV, is a suite of standards that will support the world’s first IP-based TV system, which marries broadband and broadcast to deliver cord-free television.
 Once it goes live fully, it will offer 4K over-the-air broadcasts, better sound quality, multi-language closed captioning and a number of other outstanding features.

 The technology is still in its infancy with broadcasters slowly ramping up to the full suite of features, but buying an ATSC 3.0-compatible TV means that you'll be ready to jump on-board the ATSC 3.0 train when it comes to your area.

 What are the best TVs with ATSC 3.0?

 Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Unfortunately, not every TV maker is putting ATSC 3.0 hardware into new TVs.
 In fact, among the best TV brands, the only ones offering TVs with the new ATC 3.0 tuners are LG, Samsung and Sony, though Hisense announced at CES 2022 that it would be including ATSC 3.0 hardware in some of this year's models.

 While most TV manufacturers have only a few ATSC 3.0-compatible models, they include some of the best TVs you can buy.

-LG gets two mentions on the list, one for the LG G1 OLED TV, and a second for 2020's LG GX OLED, which was one of the first models with ATSC 3.0 on the market.
+LG gets an incredible two mentions on the list, one for the LG G1 OLED TV, and one for the newest iteration, the LG G2 OLED.
 LG's Z1 8K OLED model also has it on board.
 You can expect 2022's G2 and Z2 to feature the tech too.